-- (a) The Returning Officer or any Member may report a breach of any Regulation to the Chair of the Electoral Tribunal. - (b) If the Chair considers that the breach should be investigated, they must convene a meeting of the Electoral Tribunal in accordance with rule 13.6 of the Constitution. - (c) Allegations brought against UMGSA staff should be treated seriously and require evidence. - (d) If a meeting of the Electoral Tribunal is convened, it must be held as soon as is practicable and necessary given the urgency of the matter and in accordance with rule 13.6 of the Constitution.. - (e) At the meeting the person who has reported the breach must be given an opportunity to present their case. - (f) Any person who has been reported must be given an opportunity to respond. - (g) The Electoral Tribunal may hear submissions from any other interested person or a person that the Electoral Tribunal believes may assist with its deliberations. - (h) The Electoral Tribunal may, whether it finds there has been a breach or not, give such directions as it sees fit. - (i) If the Electoral Tribunal finds that there has been a breach it may formally reprimand the person reported. - (j) If the Electoral Tribunal finds that there has been a serious breach it may disqualify the person reported from standing and/or voting in elections either temporarily or permanently. - (k) For the purpose of Regulation 7.5(i), failure to comply with a direction or ruling of the Electoral Tribunal is automatically a serious breach. - (I) If a candidate is disqualified, the Returning Officer must proceed as if that person had never nominated.
+- (a) The Returning Officer or any Member may report a breach of any Regulation to the Chair of the Electoral Tribunal. - (b) If the Chair of the Electoral Tribunal considers that the breach should be investigated, they must convene a meeting of the Electoral Tribunal in accordance with rule 13.9 of the Constitution.

+- (c) Allegations brought against UMGSA staff should be treated seriously and require evidence. - (d) If a meeting of the Electoral Tribunal is convened, it must be held as soon as is practicable and necessary given the urgency of the matter and in accordance with rule 13.9 of the Constitution. - (e) At the meeting the person who has reported the breach must be given an opportunity to present their case. - (f) Any person who has been reported must be given an opportunity to respond. - (g) The Electoral Tribunal may hear submissions from any other interested person or a person that the Electoral Tribunal believes may assist with its deliberations. - (h) The Electoral Tribunal may, whether it finds there has been a breach or not, give such directions as it sees fit. - (i) If the Electoral Tribunal finds that there has been a breach of any Regulation, it may formally reprimand the person reported. - (j) If the Electoral Tribunal determines that there has been a serious breach or breaches of any Regulation it may disqualify the person reported from standing and/or voting in elections either temporarily or permanently. - (k) The Electoral Tribunal may, in its sole discretion, determine that an individual has committed a "serious breach" for the purpose of Regulation 7.5(j), including (without limitation) on the grounds that: - (i) the individual's conduct: - (A) involves persistent or repeated breaches of the Regulations; - (B) has impacted (or could impact) the outcome or integrity of an election; - (C) includes making defamatory or abusive statements; or - (D) brought (or has the potential to bring) UMGSA into disrepute; - (ii) the individual was involved in a breach or breaches, and (following a warning by the Returning Officer): - (A) if asked to rectify a breach, failed to rectify that breach within a reasonable time; or - (B) allowed a breach to continue; or - (C) committed a new breach; or - (iii) the individual failed to comply with a direction or ruling of the Electoral Tribunal. - (I) If a candidate is disqualified under Regulation 7.5(j), the Returning Officer must proceed as if that person had never nominated.